-Miscarriage is the most common pregnancy complication with 1 in 4 women experiencing at least 1 miscarriage during their reproductive lifetime.
+Miscarriage is the most common pregnancy complication with approximately 1 in 5 women experiencing at least 1 miscarriage during their reproductive lifetime.
 This also represents a quarter of all pregnancies affected by loss, devastating families.

 Tommy’s believes that the current situation can and must change – so in 2016, we opened the UK’s first national centre dedicated to miscarriage research.
 It is the biggest research centre focused on miscarriage in Europe and a unique partnership between 3 universities: